paulmccarthy/mscroggs/day5/README.md

 100 >= n <= 200\
 s = 6

-As we're looking for the number of dice, we dont need the actual probability, so we can drop the first part of the formula (1 / s ^ n) and concentrate just on the rest of the sum.
+As we're looking for the number of dice, we dont need the actual probability, so we can drop the first part of the formula (1 / s ^ n) as it's a constant and concentrate just on the rest of the sum.